particle-iot/docs/src/content/tutorials/cellular-connectivity/introduction.md

 AT&T deactivated their 2G network at the end of 2016.
 Electron 2G devices can only use T-Mobile at this time.

-AT&T's 3G shutdown should occur in [early 2022](https://www.att.com/esupport/article.html#!/wireless/KM1324171?gsi=0pwb92).
-After this occurs, the Electron U260 and E Series E310 will only connect to T-Mobile in the United States.
+AT&T's 3G shutdown should occur in [February 2022](https://www.att.com/esupport/article.html#!/wireless/KM1324171?gsi=0pwb92).
+After this occurs, the Electron U260, Electron E313, and E Series E310 will only connect to T-Mobile in the United States.

-T-Mobile will begin to reallocate 3G spectrum in March 2020 so there could be reduced coverage.
-T-Mobile will deactivate their 2G network at the end of 2020.
+T-Mobile will begin to reallocate 3G spectrum in March 2020 so there could be reduced coverage, and will eliminate all 3G coverage by October 1, 2021.

+T-Mobile will deactivate their 2G network on December 31, 2022.
+At this point, all 2G/3G devices will cease to work in the United States.

 The Boron 2G/3G only connects to T-Mobile in the United States already (it cannot connect to AT&T using the built-in MFF2 Particle SIM).